 The world-renowned prostate cancer team at the University of Chicago Medicine is highly skilled in the most up-to-date, technologically advanced methods for the diagnosis and treatment of prostate cancer.
-Our experts provide the full range of therapy options, including many that are not widely available.
+Our experts provide the full range of therapy options, including many that are not widely available, such as high-intensity focused ultrasound (HIFU).
+We were the first hospital in the Midwest to offer Focal One advanced robotic technology for the treatment of prostate cancer.
 We believe in a personalized, comprehensive approach — working closely with you to help you choose the best treatment strategy for your condition and your unique situation.

 Our multidisciplinary prostate cancer team — urologists, radiation oncologists, medical oncologists, pathologists and radiologists — collaborates with the goal of offering each patient innovative and high-quality care based on the latest research.

 Focused on Your Quality of Life

 Although treatments for prostate cancer are continuously advancing, they can have lasting side effects in some men.
 We strive to help you develop the right treatment course for your condition, one that offers a cure or effective management of the cancer while having the least possible impact on your health and your body.